threedworld-mit/tdw/Documentation/lessons/wheelchair_replicants/overview.md

 c.communicate(TDWUtils.create_empty_room(12, 12))
 ```

-You can set the initial position and rotation of the Replicant in the constructor:
+You can set the initial position and rotation of the Wheelchair Replicant in the constructor:

 ```python
 from tdw.controller import Controller